sivaram579/zencoder-seleniumjavaframework/README.md

 mvn test -Dbrowser=edge
 ```

-### Viewing GitHub Actions Reports
+### Viewing Test Reports

-After GitHub Actions workflows run, you can:
+After the GitHub Actions workflow runs, you can access test reports in two ways:

+1. **Download Artifacts**:
+   - Go to the workflow run in GitHub Actions
+   - Download the "test-reports-{run_id}" artifact
+   - Extract and open the HTML reports in a browser

+2. **Workflow Summary**:
-1. Download test reports as artifacts from the workflow run
+   - A summary of test results is displayed directly in the workflow run
-2. View published reports on GitHub Pages (if enabled)
-3. Check the workflow logs for test execution details
+   - This provides a quick overview without downloading artifacts

+### Workflow Features

+- **Concurrency control**: Prevents multiple workflow runs from interfering
+- **Timeout limits**: Prevents workflows from running indefinitely
+- **Caching**: Maven dependencies are cached to speed up builds
+- **Error handling**: Robust handling of test failures

 For more details on GitHub Actions configuration, see the [workflows README](.github/workflows/README.md).